jchibane/Box2Mask/README.md

 ## Quick Start with Pretrained Model

 We provide a pretrained checkpoint for a quick start with the method.
-First, from the folder where you clone project, run the following command to download the pretrained checkpoint:
+First, from the folder where you clone the project, run the following command to download the pretrained checkpoint:
 ```bash
 cd box2mask # Navigate to the root folder
 mkdir -p experiments/scannet/checkpoints/